 Types of zari kaam are dabka, tilla, kora, ari, nakshi, etc. Literally there are dozens upon dozens of types of zari, but most are technical terms for the people who do it.
 Dabka is the kind of embroidery that is made of thin gold thread (almost a wire) that’s been coiled around.
 Most wedding clothes have dabka in them.
 Kora is a flat golden stitch, ari is a very fine flat golden chain stitch usually used to outline other embroidery, nakshi is a shiny, faceted type of stitch.

-14. Mokaish- Silver dots strewn all over is Mokaish work.
+14. Mokaish/Kamdani- Silver dots strewn all over is Mokaish work.

 15. Kashida- Mix of textile embroidery and printing.